mtrikiACSIT/SENG8081-S25-Team2/README.md

 # SENG8081-S25-Team2

-Project Contributors
+# Project Contributors

 1. Veera Rani
 2. Nandhakumar Balaji
 3. Isha Patel
 4. Yesha Panchal

-Project Title
+# Project Title

-Amazon Product Reviews
+Netflix Movies and TV shows till 2025

-Project Objective:
+# Project Objective:

-The objective of collecting Amazon product reviews is to understand customer experiences, opinions, and satisfaction levels deeply.
-Businesses and researchers can identify product strengths and weaknesses, common issues, and customer preferences by analyzing these reviews.
-This data is useful for improving product quality, enhancing customer service, guiding marketing strategies, and even training machine learning models for tasks like sentiment analysis or recommendation systems.
+This dataset contains information on Netflix movies and TV shows, sourced from TMDb (The Movie Database).
+It includes details such as titles, genres, release dates, ratings, descriptions, and other relevant metadata.
+The dataset has been curated to provide a comprehensive overview of Netflix's content library, making it useful for data analysis, recommendation systems, and trend exploration.

+# Data Collection & Processing:

+Source: TMDb (The Movie Database)
+Transformations: The data has been cleaned, formatted, and filtered to ensure consistency and usability.
+Duplicate or irrelevant entries were removed, and missing values were handled appropriately.
+Potential Uses: Content analysis, trend discovery, machine learning models for recommendation systems, and more